Horizons-Games/Axolotl-Engine/README.md

 - Different types of lights (Ambient, Directional, Point and Spot lights).
 - Lights can be added and removed and their parameters can be edited.
 - Application of the Normal Map and the possibility to edit it.
-- Implementation of the sky CubeMap.
+- Implementation of the sky cubemap.

 **Area lights**
 - Different types of Area lights (Sphere, tube).